The Big Honey Hunt: Plot

 At the beginning of the book, around the Berenstain Bears' table, Mama discovers that they are out of honey and tells Papa to go get some more.
-He agrees and takes Small Bear along with him.
-However, he ignores Mama's advice to go to the store to buy the honey and tries to collect wild honey instead.
+He agrees and takes Small Bear along with him, but ignores Mama's advice to go to the store to buy the honey and tries to collect wild honey instead.
 To that end, Papa and Small Bear follow around a bee as it flies from tree to tree.
 At each tree, Papa declares that he is sure there is honey inside of it, but instead variously encounters an owl, a porcupine, and a family of skunks.
 When they do finally find a tree full of honey, it is protected by a swarm of bees.
 The bees chase them down to the river, where they jump in to avoid them.
 After the bees leave and the bears exit the water, Papa gives up and readily buys the honey from the store, as Mama suggested before.